 Sample forms for these transactions can be found at AAR online.

-What DON'T I Have To Disclose to a Potential Buyer of My Home?
+Points You Don't Have to Disclose to a Potential Buyer

-- you are not required to tell a buyer that the home has been the site of a natural death, suicide, homicide or any other crime classified as a felony.
+- You are not required to tell a buyer that the home has been the site of natural death, suicide, homicide, or any other crime classified as a felony.

-- you are not required to tell a buyer that the home has been owned or occupied by someone exposed to HIV, or diagnosed with AIDS or any other disease not known to be transmitted through common occupancy.
+- You are not required to tell a buyer that the home has been owned or occupied by someone exposed to HIV, diagnosed with AIDS, or any other disease not known to be transmitted through common occupancy.

 If you have to ask yourself, "Should I disclose _____?" the answer is yes.
-When in doubt - disclose.
-I can't image a buyer complaining because a seller disclosed too much!
+When in doubt—disclose.

 A Word of Advice to Buyers About Disclosures

-All the forms and affidavits and reports that you might receive at contract time are not substitutes for the various inspections that you should have performed, by a reputable inspection company, on the property that you are considering purchasing.
+All the forms, affidavits, and reports that you might receive at contract time are not substitutes for the various inspections that you should have performed, by a reputable inspection company, on the property that you are considering purchasing.

 All forms and disclosure regulations mentioned herein are subject to change without notice.